 From 1996 to 2007 my artistic practice consisted of visualizing human agency from a didactic position with the production of assemblage sculptures based on historical facts.
 My studio practice of critical making was a layering of material culture as a means to familiarize the viewer with American and African Diaspora history.
 I framed each body of work during this period with provocative titles ranging from Aunt Jemima Redux to Black Like Me, which concluded my aesthetic expressions through the application of didactic sculptures.

-While assemblage sculpture has held its own from Picasso, Rauschenberg to Nevelson and Renee Stout, I felt limited by its lack of permanency.
+While assemblage sculpture has held its own from Picasso, Rauschenberg to Nevelson and Renee Stout, I felt limited by its lack of permanency due to the ephemeral materials used in my work.
 By 2008 I began augmenting my repertoire to include indigenous metal casting techniques as I researched the history of iron manufacturing in North America from the inception of Iron Plantations of colonial Massachusetts to the dwindling American steel industry.
 While the initial workers of iron plantations were indentured Scotsmen, imported Africans soon became the dominant labor force for North American Ironworks.
 The use of cast iron within my studio practice is both a material and strategic homage to the working classes of pre and post-industrial North America.
 On a more personal note infusing the use of cast iron in my practice positions me as one of a handful of women of African descent employing this medium in contemporary art.

 The totality of my prior aesthetic explorations regarding the relationship between human and ethereal connectivity led to solidification of ideas and methods within my studio practice.
 In my present research, I have returned to Yoruba philosophical thought with the investigation of the Yoruba concept of Awo (mystery) I am investigating the ethereal nature of mystery and human connectivity.
 Unlike, the Human Touch Project where I sought to have humans connect with one and other via the ethereal mediums of time and thought; with the development of Awo I am exploring the original relationship between hand and mind, a relationship with the self.
 This seemingly simple reflective engagement is the foundation of human advancement and in particular the human journey beyond the self.

-Through the construction of miniature porcelain hand-held objects a sensual invitation to explore mystery unfolds within the boundaries of relational aesthetics.
+Through the construction of miniature porcelain hand-held objects, a sensual invitation to explore mystery unfolds within the boundaries of relational aesthetics.
 It is refreshing in our rapid world to hold an object and lull humanity into a state of critical reflexivity.
-With this line of inquiry, I have expanded my research-based practice of the mediums of time and thought to include mystery and motion as a reorientation towards the human self and ultimately, humanity.
+With this line of inquiry, I have expanded my research-based practice of the mediums of time and thought to include mystery and as a reorientation towards the human self.